False-Shoring: Finally Putting a Name to an All-too-Common Development Practice

 DON’T ASK: “Do YOU have any experience in our industry?”

-Long story short — no. False-Shore is not illegal, nor is it even a commonly used term.
-False-Shore is a term we 'created' to identify this deceptive marketing tactic used by development agencies to take advantage of flexible FTC laws regarding false advertising.
+Long story short — no. False-Shoring is not illegal, nor is it even a commonly used term.
+False-Shoring is a term we 'created' to identify this deceptive marketing tactic used by development agencies to take advantage of flexible FTC laws regarding false advertising.
 Could the argument be made that false-shoring is considered false advertising?

 That wouldn’t be our place to say for two important reasons: